 The Corporation has diversified operations servicing the ongoing major resource plays in North America.
-In Canada, the Corporation has operations and products sold throughout the WCSB.
-In the US market, the Corporation has a growing presence with significant operations in both the Eagleford Basin and the Permian Basin, which increased after the Catalyst Acquisition.
+In Canada, the Corporation has operations and sells products throughout the WCSB.
+In the US, the Corporation has a growing presence with significant operations in the Permian, Eagleford, Bakken and Marcellus Basin's.